scubajorgen/enigma_c/README.md

 The software results in all rotor settings that result in the loops defined by the cypher en crib.

 ## Index of Coincidence - James Gillogly
+### The method
 James Gillogly presented a method for finding the rotor settings and the steckers using the 'Index of Coincidence'.
 It uses the fact that letter frequency in plain text isn't random.
 He uses the index of coincidence as measure of 'non-randomness'.
 The Gillogly method consists of following steps:
 1. Find the rotors and Grundstellung that result in the largest IoC value, assuming a fixed Ringstellung of 1-1-1.
+It simply tries all combinations.
 1. Find the Ringstellung with the highes IoC value, first by varying the Ringstellung of Rotor 3, then of Rotor 2 (and changing the Grundstellung accordingly).
 1. Find the steckers using a  'hill-climbing' technique.